OfekShochat/0xA2_chessengine/README.md

 also known by MCαβ (monte carlo alpha beta, see https://www.chessprogramming.org/MC%CE%B1%CE%B2)

 ## current workings ##
-1. converted! now, I cant find the init function for the model (in pure tensorflow models it is called "init" but I cant find it within the operations of the model)
+1. converted! now, I cant find the init function for the model (in pure tensorflow models it is called "init" but I cant find it within the operations of the model(I included the operations on the discussions tab!))
-2. when writing "position " and then "fen" or something else it finds the first, "position" and then in the next iteration it makes cmd to "fen" for some reason.

 if you know how to do something from the above let me know on issues with the "solution" label!